Background pattern

 Spain

-Irinotecán Qilu 20 mg/ml concentrate for solution for infusion EFG
+Irinotecan Qilu 20 mg/ml concentrate for solution for infusion EFG

-More detailed and up-to-date information on this medicinal product is available on the website of the Spanish Agency for Medicines and Medical Devices (AEMPS)http://www.aemps.gob.es/
+Detailed and updated information on this medicine is available on the website of the Spanish Agency for Medicines and Health Products (AEMPS) http://www.aemps.gob.es/

 -------------------------------------------------------------------------------------------------------

-This information is intended solely for healthcare professionals:
+This information is intended only for healthcare professionals:

-Irinotecán Qilu 20 mg/ml concentrate for solution for infusion EFG
+Irinotecan Qilu 20 mg/ml concentrate for solution for infusion EFG

 irinotecan hydrochloride trihydrate

-Instructions for use.-Cytotoxic.
+Instructions for use. - Cytotoxic.

 Handling of irinotecan

-• A protective gown should be worn.
+• Protective clothing should be worn.

-1. If irinotecan comes into contact with the skin, wash the affected area with plenty of water and then wash with soap and water.
-If irritation occurs, contact a doctor.
+1. In the event that irinotecan comes into contact with the skin, rinse the affected area with plenty of water and then wash with soap and water.
+In the event of contact with the mucous membranes, rinse the exposed area with plenty of water.
+If you experience any discomfort, contact a doctor.

-Preparation of the infusion solution
+Preparation of the Infusion Solution

 Elimination